mhanberg/jekyll-postcss/README.md

 ## Usage

-Make sure you have [postcss-cli](https://github.com/postcss/postcss-cli) installed and has its binary located at `./node_modules/.bin/postcss`.
+Make sure you have [postcss](https://github.com/postcss/postcss) installed.

 Add your PostCSS plugins to a `postcss.config.js` file in the root of your repository.